coq/coq/doc/sphinx/language/gallina-extensions.rst

 Existential variables can be named by the user upon creation using the syntax ``?``\ `ident`.
-This is useful when the existential variable needs to be explicitly handled later in the script (e.g. with a named-goal selector, see :ref:`TODO-9.2-goal-selectors`).
+This is useful when the existential variable needs to be explicitly handled later in the script (e.g. with a named-goal selector, see :ref:`goal-selectors`).

 .. _explicit-display-existentials: